jfirebaugh/konacha/README.md

 As of Konacha 2.0, each test file is run inside an isolated iframe.
 For compatibility with Konacha 1.x, the iframe's `<body>` element will have `id="konacha"` set on it.

-If your specs are already self-contained, you may be able to upgrade without any changes to your test code.
+Previously, all test files would run in the same environment.
+Thus, if only one test file pulled in an external library, all tests would be able to use it.
+Now test files are run in isolation.
+If you encounter an undefined JavaScript module in your test, you may be missing an explicit `//= require` call somewhere.

 ### Options